growi-dev/blog_content/_drafts/It-is-an-API-stupid.md

 Some of the guidelines derived from this are:
 - clear and consistent names
 - short parameter lists
-- clear parameter / also parameter order
+- consistent parameter order
+-